YouTube: YouTube Shorts

 In September 2020, YouTube announced that it would be launching a beta version of a new platform of 15-second videos, similar to TikTok, called YouTube Shorts.
-The platform was first tested in India and later expanded to other countries, including the United States in March 2021, with videos now able to be up to 1 minute long.
+The platform was tested in India and later expanded to other countries, including the United States in March 2021, with videos allowed up to 1 minute long.
 The platform is not a standalone app, but is integrated into the main YouTube app.
 Like TikTok, it gives users access to built-in creative tools, including the possibility of adding licensed music to their videos.
 The platform had its global beta launch on July 13, 2021.
-On October 15th, 2024 the platform officially extended the length of shorts to 3 minutes.
+On October 15, 2024, the platform officially extended the length of shorts to 3 minutes.

 YouTube Stories

 In 2018, YouTube started testing a new feature initially called "YouTube Reels".
 The feature was nearly identical to Instagram Stories and Snapchat Stories.
 YouTube later renamed the feature "YouTube Stories".
 It was only available to creators who had more than 10,000 subscribers and could only be posted/seen in the YouTube mobile app.
 On May 25, 2023, YouTube announced that they would be shutting down this feature on June 26, 2023.